-A similar freedom guides my studio practice, working intuitively and driven by exploration, chance, gravity, and often music.
+A similar freedom guides my studio practice, working intuitively and driven by exploration, chance, and the physical characteristics of pigments, water, mediums, paper and canvas.
 My process entails building a history of surfaces, forces and materials over time, working between what I feel and what I know.

 Still Here honors grand old trees in their most fundamental beauty: limbs bare, trunks exposed.
 Working from photographs, memory and an attachment to each subject, each is a portrait of an individual in later stages of life.
 Incorporating text and symbols and a layering process, they embody the history and meaning of a life.